 When my daughter was diagnosed with asthma at eight years of age, my home life changed drastically.

 We went from carpet to hardwood floors and shut down our fireplace insert.
 I missed the fireplace the most but it seemed like every time we cranked that thing up, my daughter went into bronchial spasms.
-Dealing with her asthma took some getting used to as we tried to figure out the best regimen to help get control of her condition .
+Dealing with her asthma took some getting used to as we tried to figure out the best regimen to help get control of it.

 We had purchased a metal bunk bed set a couple of months before my daughter started using the purifier and one night one corner of the bed came apart.
 A metal joint had broken through and that thing came down on my daughter’s head.
 The miracle was that she had pulled the purifier close to her face that night and it took the blow instead of her forehead.
 I’m convinced that the goose egg size bump that rose up on her head would have been much worse had the purifier not been there to break the fall.